 - How much time you can dedicate to studying per week – the more time you can dedicate, the faster you’ll progress through the course material

-- Your willingness to reach out for help if you get stuck – if you don’t like to ask for help, you’re more likely to get stuck if you find something you don’t understand/can’t work through, and this will delay your progress
+- Your willingness to reach out and ask for help if you get stuck – if you don’t like to ask for help, you’re more likely to halt or delay your progress if you find something you don’t understand or can’t work through on your own

-Despite all these additional factors, we can give you an average of how long it’s taken other people to complete each of our online courses, to give you some idea of how long it might take to get TEFL certified before you get started:
+Despite all these additional factors, we can give you an average of how long it’s taken other people to complete each of our online courses.
+This will give you some idea of how long it might take to get TEFL certified before you get started:

 This course has an average completion time of 15-24 weeks, but you could be earning in as little as 6 weeks into the course, as you’ll get an initial certificate after you complete the first 180 hours.
 With this certificate you can apply for online teaching roles, so you can earn while you continue to work through your course and increase your hourly teaching rate as you increase your qualification level.